 - Hang the coat of arms in a prominent location in the office upon completion.

-This activity can be one of many accomplishments your employees experience as a team, while also allowing them to form a stronger understanding of one another’s creative vision or abilities.
+This activity is one of many accomplishments your employees experience as a team, while also allowing them to form a stronger understanding of one another’s creative thinking or abilities.

 7. Office Trivia